 Recently, I heard a row coming from the break room and discovered two newish partners embroiled in a heated argument.
 A crowd was gathering, so I intervened and called the two men to my office.
 Once the door was closed, I unloaded on them for their intolerably unprofessional behavior and lack of discipline.

 As attorneys, we are trained to be critical, think critically and argue effectively.
-That can make us effective in our work, but when coupled with the “smarter than everyone else” attitude we pick up in law school, it is not necessarily a positive social attribute.
+That can make us effective in our work, but when coupled with a “smarter than everyone else” attitude, it is not necessarily a positive social attribute.